makiaato/TwitchTranslationChatBot/README.md

 # TwitchTranslationChatBot v0.2.0
 ## CURRENTLY WORKING ON
-- Reviewing Code and Instructions
+- thinking about dependencies and if they need changing
+- implement little features
-- Add example images to the instructions
+- add example images to the instructions